-- An exit package which includes a special severance payment is at, or above, £100.000: and/or - The employee earns over £150,000
+- An exit package which includes a special severance payment is at, or above, £100,000; and/or - The employee earns over £150,000

-30.0 Gifts & Honorariums Given By the Academy
+GIFTS AND HONORARIUMS GIVEN BY THE ACADEMY

-- 30.1 Gifts and Honorariums are transactions approved by Trustees that are made to current staff for special circumstances: - 30.2 Exceptional performance (not covered by a normal payroll transaction), Maternity/Paternity payments or to staff, upon leaving due to retirement or following outstanding or long service. - 30.3 Trustees, through this statement and financial regulations authorise, only the Accounting Officer to make gifts up to the value of £40 (e.g. flowers) to support staff wellbeing on compassionate grounds.
-Other gifts should not come from academy funds but from staff voluntary collections. - 30.4 The Finance, People & Premises Committee, or Full Board, may agree an honorarium award, but this must be recorded in the minutes of either meeting.
-If agreed by the Finance, People & Premises Committee, ratification will be needed at Full Board.
+Gifts and Honorariums are transactions approved by Trustees that are made to current staff for special circumstances:

+Exceptional performance (not covered by a normal payroll transaction), Maternity/Paternity payments or to staff, upon leaving due to retirement or following outstanding or long service.

+Trustees, through this statement and financial regulations authorise, only the Accounting Officer (Chief Executive Officer) to make gifts up to the value of £40 (e.g. flowers) to support staff wellbeing on compassionate grounds.
+Other gifts should not come from school funds but from staff voluntary collections.

-31.0 Gifts from Parents & Carers
+FPP Committee, or the Full Board, may agree an honorarium award but this must be recorded in the minutes of the Committee or Full Board.
+All Honorariums must be approved by the Full Trustee Board and recorded in minutes of the respective minutes.

+GIFTS FROM PARENTS AND CARERS

-- 31.1 Sometimes parents or carers may wish to thank staff to show appreciation.
+Sometimes parents or carers may wish to thank staff to show appreciation.
 However, we expect our staff to advise parents that gifts at end of term or to celebrate Christmas should be simple tokens of thanks.
-As a guide no more than £20.00 in value.
-Staff should not in any circumstances accept money or money vouchers. - 31.2 All gifts or gratuities over £20.00 in value must be declared in writing and added to a register retained by the Finance Department.
+As a guide no more than £10.00 in value.
+Staff should not in any circumstances accept money or money vouchers.

+All gifts or gratuities must be declared in writing and added to a register retained by the Finance Manager.